BettercareHealth/bettercare/primary-maternal-care/test-1.md

 	1. When she has missed her second menstrual period.
 	1. When she first feels fetal movements.
 	1. When she is 28 weeks pregnant.
-3. When a patient has had a ceasarean section:
+3. When a patient has had a Caesarean section:
 	1. The type of uterine incision is of no importance.
 	1. Only those patients who had a vertical lower segment incision may be allowed to labour normally.
 	1. Only those patients who had a transverse lower segment incision may be allowed to labour normally.